Bittukr7479/Bittukr7479/README.md

 ### Hi there 👋

-I'm Bittu from India, and I do content on Design and Development.
-I really enjoy learning languages and frameworks like python, Django, js...
-I also enjoy wireframing, ui, ux, and design in general.
+Hi, I'm Bittu from India, and I create content on Design and Development.
+I have a strong passion for learning languages and frameworks like Python, Django, and JavaScript.
+Recently, I've been focusing on the MERN stack (MongoDB, Express.js, React, and Node.js) to build full-stack web applications.
+I also enjoy wireframing, UI, UX, and design in general.

 ## About Me